STFUjs/STFU/README.md

 The Binary structure and Differencer can inter-mix and can represent all composites of bit structures including each-other.

 If the initiator (leading msb bit) is high,
-(signaling initial Blocks of Bits)
+(signaling the initial Block of Bits)
 Increment low until next high pulse.

 10000001 signifies "8-bit" symbol, 0 to 7 iterations Inclusive.

-The minimum is 11, a 2-bit initiator that provides the structure of BITS in an 8-bit structure.:
+The minimum is bits 11, a 2-bit initiator that provides the structure of BITS in an 8-bit structure.:

+The initiator indicates the Count of the Counts of Multiples and the count of compositions.

+For example:
-count of Bits in container Block count of Multiples of Blocks count of Multiples of Multiples a Composit of structures an extension of Multiples (Dimensions)
+count of Bits in container Block count of Multiples of Blocks count of Multiples of Multiples a Composit of structures an extension of Multiples (Dimensions) or Declared types.

-A STFU Declaration and associated BITS is preferred over STFUx.
+A STFU Declaration and external collection of associated BITS is preferred over STFUx.

 <h1>STFU & STFUjs</h1>
 <h2>STFU <b>Standard Text Format - Universal</b></h2>